-In order to help achieve the broad strategic goals above, the Headwaters Incubator Program has the following program goals and objectives:
+The Headwaters Incubator Program has the following program goals and objectives:

 - 1. Maintain and improve the natural resources at Headwaters Farm to support sustainable agriculture. - 2.
-Facilitate the establishment of viable new farm businesses, that are good stewards of land. - a.
-HIP has at least 12 participants at all times. - b.
-HIP attracts a quality applicant pool of at least 10 applicants a year. - c.
-HIP graduates at least one or more farmers each year - d.
-30% of HIP graduates operate within the district and 80% serve EMSWCD constituents. - 3.
-Increase the visibility of conservation farming practices. - 4.
+Facilitate the establishment of viable new farm businesses, that are good stewards of land. - i.
+HIP attracts a quality applicant pool of at least 10 applicants a year. - ii.
+HIP graduates at least one or more farmers each year. - iii.
+30% of HIP graduates operate within the district and 80% serve EMSWCD constituents.

+- 3. Increase the visibility of conservation farming practices. - 4.
 Headwaters Farm facilities, infrastructure and equipment supports the HIP program and EMSWCD's mission.